Please click on the listed questions to access the answers below

 If your current/previous university is an eScrip-Safe® Network member, you may order your transcript document(s) to be sent electronically using the eScrip-Safe format.
 Contact the Registrar’s office in your current/previous university to do so.

-The application fee is US$50, and this fee cannot be waived or deferred.
+The application fee is US$50, for both undergraduate and graduate applicants, and this fee cannot be waived or deferred.

 To pay the application fee, the easiest way is via the Graduate Application Fees webpage.
 It is also possible to pay via check or money order, payable to New Mexico State University, and submitted to the same mailing address given below.

-Please send application materials to our offices, located at:
+Please send undergraduate application materials to our offices, located at:

 New Mexico State University